-The City of Soldotna's All-Hazard Mitigation Plan 2016 Update was developed primarily by the City's Economic Development & Planning Department, with input from other City departments, other agencies, and the public.
+The City of Soldotna's updated All-Hazard Mitigation Plan was developed largely by the City's Economic Development & Planning Department, with input from other City departments, other agencies, and the public.
+It is the City's intent that our plan be adopted as an annex to the Borough's plan and that our five-year update cycles come into alignment.